Some films are obviously Christmas movies, like

 How much of the movie takes place at Christmastime?

 The last third of the film.
 It centers around Peg’s annual Christmas party.
-After Edward was arrested for burglary and Joyce lied about him forcing himself on her no one wants to attend the gala.
+Though after Edward was arrested for burglary and Joyce lied about him forcing himself on her, no one wants to attend the gala.
 It’s a festive time in the neighborhood, with lights strung up throughout.
-Peg’s white tree has turned her house into a Christmas wonderland worthy of GoodFellas.
-A flashback to the Inventor’s sad death also takes place near Christmas, in a scene we still can’t handle.
+Peg’s white tree has turned her house into a Christmas wonderland worthy of

-Yes, because the first two-thirds of the film takes place in a seemingly idyllic, totally average, sneakily awful Anytown, USA where the sun always shines and everyone’s lawns are always green.
-All during a season of never-ending good weather.
+Yes, because the first two-thirds of the film takes place in a seemingly idyllic, totally average, sneaky awful Anytown, USA.
+Where the sun always shines and everyone’s lawns are always green, all during a season of never-ending good weather.
 (Trivia note: the movie was filmed just outside of Tampa.)